 Schedule your evaluation today

-If you reside in the area of Portland, Oregon and are pregnant, now is the perfect time to request an appointment with Drs.
-Keri Smith and David Hiebert of NW Heights Dental.
+If you reside in the area of Portland, Oregon and are pregnant, now is the perfect time to request an appointment with Dr. Keri Smith of NW Heights Dental.
 Call the office at (503) 646-1463 and visit our team at 975 NW Salzman Road.
 We accept new patients and current families into our facility for comprehensive dental care solutions.

 Posted in: General & Family Dentistry